Education Technology Trends to Watch in 2022

-In addition, new trends emerged, like LMS and LXP development, microlearning, robotics, blockchain, and automatic grading.
+In addition, new trends in education technology emerged, like LMS and LXP development, microlearning, robotics, blockchain, and automatic grading.
 The Agente team embraces all the changes and is always ready to incorporate new EdTech trends into our solutions.
 We provide custom educational software development services to the corporate, consumer, and educational sectors.
 Reach out to discuss the details.

 Stay tuned for news